 - The value of any lost property, including the depreciation in value of your home.

-- Financial burdens taken on as a result of the accident such as the cost to move, wages lost due to being unable to work and the loss of potential income if the spill destroyed land that was used as part of your livelihood.
+- Financial burdens carried by victims as a result of the accident including the cost to move, wages lost due to being unable to work and the loss of potential income if the spill destroyed land used as part of your livelihood.

 If we are unable to collect compensation on your behalf, you will not owe us a thing for our services or our time.